Last Updated: July 30, 2021

 SBCCD Safe Reopening Plan

 California has surpassed a major milestone in the fight against COVID — administering more than 40 million vaccine doses, including 8 million in the state’s hardest-hit communities, helping hospitalizations to steadily decline.
 With these public health improvements, California has fully reopened the economy on June 15, while continuing to require masking for certain groups and encouraging everyone to get vaccinated.

 Given the availablility of vaccines for anyone 12 years or older, SBCCD is planning a safe return to in-person learning and working for the Fall 2021 semester.

 Your Health and Safety Continues to be Our Priority

 Before we come back and reopen our campus doors on August 1, we will update our SBCCD Reopening Plan to outline multiple protective measures, including:

-- Requiring face masks for all students, faculty, staff, and visitors while on campus and SBCCD facilities.
+- Adhering to the latest Cal/OSHA and CA Department of Public Health (CDPH) guidelines regarding face masks, pertaining to all students, faculty, staff, and visitors while on campus and SBCCD facilities.

 - Classroom, office, and outdoor facility reconfiguration based on Occupational Safety and Health Administration (OSHA) requirements.

 - Continued communication on free COVID testing and vaccine availability for students, faculty, and staff who wish to get vaccinated.
 To be sure, the COVID vaccine will remain optional.

 SBCCD will be aligning with the latest Cal/OSHA and CDPH guidance surrounding the use of face coverings at the campuses and District sites.